collaborativebioinformatics/FedGX/README.md

 # Quickstart

-## 1. Start NVFLARE Dashboard and FL Server on AWS
+## 1. Start NVFLARE Dashboard and FL Server

----

 ## 2. Start NVFLARE Client on Brev and HUNT Cloud